 Every Labor Day weekend, locals and visitors can attend the Pie in the Sky Hot Air Balloon Festival.
 Festivities over that weekend include pie-eating contests, pie-baking competitions, and live music.
-The City of Kyle is currently taking steps to become officially designated as the Pie Capital of Texas through Texas legislature
+The City of Kyle is currently taking steps to become officially designated as the Pie Capital of Texas through the Texas legislature

 In Kyle, Texas you will find many locally-owned restaurants.
-Some of the most notable restaurants include La Ola Pop Shop, The New World Bakery and Milt’s BBQ.
+Some of the most notable restaurants include La Ola Pop Shop, The New World Bakery, and Milt’s BBQ.

 La Ola Pop Shop features gourmet paletas and ice cream.
 Founded in 1995 by native German Reinhard Halterman, New World Bakery proudly serves fresh bread every day to over 200 restaurants around Austin and San Antonio.
 Milt’s BBQ is right across the street from the Historic City Square Park and has been featured on KVUE as one of the top five BBQ joints in Central Texas.

-On the second Saturdays between the months of April and October, you can find Kyle Market Days in the Historic City Square Park with fresh flowers, ripe produce, baked goods, handmade items and live music.
+On the second Saturdays between the months of April and October, you can find Kyle Market Days in the Historic City Square Park with fresh flowers, ripe produce, baked goods, handmade items, and live music.